gymbeam/gymbeam.app-bulkgate/component_config/component_long_description.md

 ## Input

-Input should be a table with 3 columns:
+Input must be a table with 3 columns:

  - `number` - phone number to which message will be send - must include country code (ex: 420123123123)
  - `text` - text which will be send